-We found the box with some contents in it and about a half-block later, the rest of the contents with, weirdly a laptop CD drive on the left.
+We found the box with some contents and about a half-block later, the rest of the contents with, weirdly a laptop CD drive on the left.

 Based on the contents, we are pretty sure this was the One Pot Tex-Mex Chicken & Rice.

 The bell pepper was the identifying ingredient.
 It was outside a condominium community that recently installed security gates.
 Before you order food delivery, think about the gates.
-Obviously, the delivery person left it outside and someone decided it was fair game to waste food.
+Obviously, the delivery person left it outside and someone decided it was fair game to waste.